ray-project/ray/doc/source/tune/guides/plot_tune-usage.rst

 .. warning:: Before you continue, be sure to have read :ref:`tune-60-seconds`.

-This document overviews features and different configurations of Tune.
+This document provides an overview of the core concepts as well as some of the configurations for running Tune.

 .. contents:: :local: